Create step-wise / incremental tests in pytest

 Once you know what arguments you have to provide, there are two rules to follow in order to execute the function manually:

-to execute all steps in order, or a list of steps to execute some steps only.
-Note that in generator mode, 'by design' (generator function) it is only possible to call the steps in correct order and starting from the first one, but you can provide a partial list: - replace the
+• replace the step_name argument with which steps you wish to execute: None to execute all steps in order, or a list of steps to execute some steps only.
+Note that in generator mode, 'by design' (generator function) it is only possible to call the steps in correct order and starting from the first one, but you can provide a partial list:

 arguments order changed in 1.7.0